dotnet/msbuild/documentation/specs/static-graph.md

 ## Project Graph

 Calculating the project graph will be very similar to the MS internal build engine's existing Traversal logic.
 For a given evaluated project, all project references will be identified and recursively evaluated (with deduping).

-Each project + global props combo can be evaluated in parallel.
+A node in the graph is a tuple of the project file and global properties.
+Each (project, global props) combo can be evaluated in parallel.

 For cross-targeting projects, the project will be seen just as 1 uber project.
 Behaviorally this is the same as what happens when building a cross-targeting project directly today; the outer build ends up calling the MSBuild task for every target framework.